snbon/availly/docker/DEPLOYMENT_FIXES.md

 - **Network access**: Railway containers might have IP restrictions that need to be whitelisted
 - **Health check configuration**: Ensure health check endpoint is properly configured and accessible
 - **Production configuration**: Use the simplified, production-ready nginx configuration
+- **PHP-FPM startup**: Ensure proper log directories and permissions are set

 ## Environment Variables